Comment s'appelle un éleveur de vers à soie

 The silkworm breeder has a very specific name in professional language: it is the magnanier.

 The term magnanier comes from the word “magnanerie” which designates the place where silkworms are raised.
-Historically, the silkworm farms were the buildings where the entire silkworm breeding process was carried out, from the incubation of the eggs to the harvesting of the cocoons.
+Historically, the silkhouses were the buildings where the entire silkworm breeding process was carried out, from the incubation of the eggs to the harvesting of the cocoons.

-Today, the magnanier is the person in charge of supervising and carrying out the different stages of raising silkworms with the aim of producing silk.
+Today, the magnanier is the person in charge of supervising and carrying out the different stages allowing the breeding of silkworms with the aim of producing silk.

 The skills required to be a silkworm breeder